Update

 The Transit Passenger Survey focuses on the transit-riding population within the Bay Area and reveals details about riders and their transit trips.

-Data from all 27 of the Bay Area’s transit agencies creates a picture of the Bay Area’s public transit users.
-Within each completed program cycle, all operators are surveyed roughly every 5-7 years, and results are updated as new data become available.
+Data from all 25 federally funded transit agencies in the Bay Area create a picture of the region’s public transit users.
+Within each completed program cycle, all operators are surveyed roughly every five to seven years, and results are updated as new data become available.

 The purpose of the Transit Passenger Survey is to: